- Phil Thompson, Head of Research, Electoral Commission

 The morning session will identify the lessons that can be learned by electoral administrators from recent elections, including the 2017 General Election.
 It will also prepare the ground for future elections by looking at changes due to be implemented in the 2018 local elections as well as guidance for Electoral Registration Officers.

-The afternoon session will examine Government policies and best practice for tackling electoral fraud, covering electoral registration, postal and proxy voting and other policy developments.
+The afternoon session will examine best practice for tackling electoral fraud, covering electoral registration, postal and proxy voting and the role of local authorities, the police and community.

 Who Should Attend?